hemaldias/hemaldias.github.io/_projects/homecell.md

 **Achievements:** Mayor's Entrepreneur Competition Semi-finalist 2022

-**Role:** Design research, technology development and impact studies
+**Role:** Design research, technology development, prototyping and impact studies

 ---

-## Project Overview
+## Project overview

-We know that the electricity we consume at home comes from a mix of sources, with an increasing proportion being renewable.
+We know that the electricity we consume at home comes from a mix of energy sources, with an increasing proportion being renewable.
 However, these green sources are heavily dependent on weather conditions, resulting in **intermittent and unpredictable supply**.
 We designed homecell to **store electricity from the national grid when it is most renewable**, allowing clean energy to be used at home, any time, by anyone.

 ![](\images\homecell\problemwithenergy.png)